 Mendenhall Glacier Visitor Center: Young visitors can use a guide crafted just for them to learn about glaciers and the visitor center.
 They also can participate in two Junior Ranger Programs.
-One focuses on the visitor center and is only available there, while the other includes information about the entire Tongass National Forest.
-Both programs require getting a ranger signature on-site.
+One focuses on the visitor center and is only available there.
+The other includes information about the entire Tongass National Forest.
+Although both programs require getting a ranger signature on-site.

 Last Chance Mining Museum: Learn about Alaska’s gold rush at the museum located inside the former Alaska-Juneau Gold Mining Company’s historic compressor building in downtown Juneau.
 Visitors will get to see one of the world’s largest mining compressors and other mining tools and artifacts.
 The Last Chance Mining Museum is listed on Alaska Gold Rush Properties and the National Register of Historic Places.